-On Parcels 5-20 acres or larger in size, up to 3,000 square feet of Outdoor or Mixed-Light Cultivation, or any combination thereof, may be permitted with a Zoning Clearance Certificate-Special Permit and Coastal Development Permit, provided that all Coastal Resource protection policies and standards for issuance of a Coastal Development Permit can be met, if applicable, subject to the following additional requirements and allowances:
+On Parcels 5 acres or larger in size, up to 3,000 square feet of Outdoor or Mixed-Light Cultivation, or any combination thereof, may be permitted with a Zoning Clearance Certificate, subject to the following additional requirements and allowances:

-- a) The operator's principal residence is located on the same parcel and the residence was in existence on or before January 1, 2016 - b) No more than one cultivation permit may be issued for the same Parcel. - c) The Road Systems Performance Standards in Sections 55.4.12.1.8(a) shall not apply - d) The Road Systems Performance Standards in Sections 55.4.12.1.8(c) and (d) shall apply as follows: - i.
+- a) The operator's principal residence is located on the same parcel and the residence was in existence before January 1, 2016 - b) Not more than one cultivation permit may be issued for the same Parcel. - c) The Road Systems Performance Standards in Sections 55.4.12.1.8(a) shall not apply - d) The Road Systems Performance Standards in Sections 55.4.12.1.8(c) and (d) shall apply as follows: - i.
 Within one year of provisional permit approval, permittees of small cultivation sites are responsible to join or form a Road Maintenance Association pursuant to 55.4.12.1.8(d)1, and submit a report prepared pursuant 55.4.12.1.8(c)2, unless one has already been submitted for other commercial cannabis activity sites within the roadshed. - ii.
 Improvements must be implemented within 2 years of approval of the provisional permit.
-The timeframe for completing improvements may be extended for cause by the Director of Planning and Building.

-- e) The existing area of cultivation may be located on Slopes greater than 15 percent, but less than 30 percent with a Zoning Clearance Certificate. - 55.4.6.5.2 On an AE zoned parcel less than one acre in size, up to 2,500 square feet of Cultivation Area may be permitted with a Special Permit. - 55.4.6.5.3 On parcels between one acre and five acres in size, up to 3,000 square feet of Cultivation Area may be permitted with a Special Permit. - 55.4.6.5.4-A Cultivation Site located on Slopes greater than 15 percent but not exceeding 30 percent may be permitted with a Special Use Permit and Coastal Development Permit. - 55.4.6.5.53 In order to comply or best achieve compliance with applicable eligibility or siting criteria, or performance standard(s), reconfiguration of a Pre-Existing Cultivation Site may be authorized with a Special Permit and Coastal Development Permit, subject to all applicable Performance Standards.
+The timeframe for completing improvements may be extended for cause by the Director of Planning and Building. - e) The existing area of cultivation may be located on Slopes greater than 15 percent, but less than 30 percent with a Zoning Clearance Certificate. - 55.4.6.5.2 On an AE zoned parcel less than one acre in size, up to 2,500 square feet of Cultivation Area may be permitted with a Special Permit. - 55.4.6.5.3 On parcels between one acre and five acres in size, up to 3,000 square feet of Cultivation Area may be permitted with a Special Permit. - 55.4.6.5.4 A Cultivation Site located on Slopes greater than 15 percent but not exceeding 30 percent may be permitted with a Special Permit. - 55.4.6.5.5 In order to comply or best achieve compliance with applicable eligibility or siting criteria, or performance standard(s), reconfiguration of a Pre-Existing Cultivation Site may be authorized with a Special Permit, subject to all applicable Performance Standards.

-55.4.6.5.64 Energy Source for Ancillary Propagation Facility or Mixed-Light Cultivation
+55.4.6.5.6 Energy Source for Ancillary Propagation Facility or Mixed-Light Cultivation

-In TPZ and TC zones the use of generators and Mixed Light cultivation is prohibited.
-Where grid power is not available, Pre-Existing cultivation sites located within other eligible zoning districts may utilize on-site generators to supply energy for mixed light and propagation activities.
+In TPZ zones and U zones (with a Land Use Designation of Timberland) the use of generators and Mixed-Light cultivation is prohibited.
+Where grid power is not available, Pre-Existing cultivation sites located within other eligible zoning districts may utilize onsite generators to supply energy for mixed light and propagation activities.
 The permit application shall include an energy budget detailing all monthly cultivation-related energy use as well as on-site renewable energy generation and storage capacity.
 All generator use must comply with the Performance Standards for Generator Noise.